motion/orbit/projects/blog/src/pages/update-one/index.md

   Ergonomically though, how long can you really keep your arms up like that?
 </div>

+While the fancy effects of movies like Iron Man and Minority Report are often distracting, these sci-fi dreams grasp at real desires: a level of fluidity, cohesion, and flexibility that browsers and the web just don't give us today.

 This brings us to Orbit's mission:

-> To create a new [aggregation platform](https://stratechery.com/2017/defining-aggregators/) that gives control back to the individual over their web data by creating a flexible, powerful and intuitive knowledge platform.
+> To create a new [aggregation platform](https://stratechery.com/2017/defining-aggregators/) that gives control over web data back to the individual -- by providing a flexible, powerful and intuitive knowledge platform.

-While the fancy effects of movies like Minority Report are often distracting, these sci-fi dreams grasp at real desires: for a level of fluidity, cohesion, and flexibility that browsers just don't give us today.

 **We want to be able to explore knowledge in a unified way.**

-To do that it we'll need to fix something wrong with our browsers: they don't let us control any information.
-And for Orbit do make that work, it will need to be more than just a good product; it will need to become popular enough to convince SaaS companies to play along with it.
-It needs to be compelling.
+And to do that it we'll need to fix something wrong with our browsers: they don't let us control any of our information.

 So, Orbit will not be a service company, it will be a platform.
 We don't store your data.
-Instead, it's much like a Browser or Operating System.
-A Knowledge OS.
-Where traditional operating systems gave us a lots of control (via _files_), and where browsers give us great collaboration (but fail at unity and control), Orbit is the middle ground: a flexible way to manage bits of information.
+Instead, it's much like a Browser or Operating System, a platform that helps manage information.
+Where traditional operating systems gave us a lots of control (via _files_), and where browsers give us great collaboration (but fail the the former), Orbit is the middle ground: a flexible way to manage bits of information from many places.

 Our goals are to let you:

-- Navigate knowledge quickly and easily.
+- Navigate disparate knowledge quickly and easily.
 - Search intuitively: by person, topic, and time.
-- Augment relevant information as you normally work.
+- Augment yourself with relevant information as you work.
 - Build and install apps on top of it with ease.
 - Do all of this without giving up privacy or security.